lzgh64/ConkyBallonPlus/README.md

 So that you can edit your note & todo list text file easily.

 Note that this script is not always suited to your system, modify it if necessary.
+And don't forget to copy fonts to your fonts directory.